valleyceo/code_journal/readme.md

 │   ├── a.
 1D - Path - Combinations - Number of Ways to Select Buildings.py
 │   ├── a.
 1D - Race Car.py
 │   ├── a.
 1D - Rod Cutting Problem.py
 │   ├── a.
+1D - Sum - Number of People Aware of a Secret.py
+│   ├── a.
 1D - Unique BSTs.py
 │   ├── a.
 1D - Word Break.py
 │   ├── a.
 Kadane - Maximum Sum Circular Subarray.py